Why aren’t Your SEO Efforts Producing ROI

 Check your site’s backlink profile with a tool like Open Site Explorer to look for any toxic links, and then take steps to remove them or disavow them.

 Your Competition is Working Harder

 This is really a misconception more than anything.
 Your competition may get ahead of you occasionally, and sometimes even stay there for a long time.
 But that doesn’t mean your efforts aren’t making a difference and paying off.
-Good SEO efforts, on a continuous basis, is what helps you keep you from sliding back in the search results, and possibly out of the picture completely when the competition experiences a growth spurt.
-If your SEO efforts weren’t giving you any kind of ROI, you’d be far worse off.
+Good SEO efforts continuously help you keep you from sliding back in the search results and possibly out of the picture completely when the competition experiences a growth spurt.
+If your SEO efforts weren’t giving you any ROI, you’d be far worse off.

-If your competition seems to be beating you all the sudden, wait it out to see if the rank improvement holds.
-SEO is constantly changing, and early on in the campaign it is volatile and fluctuation is common.
+If your competition seems to be beating you all of a sudden, wait it out to see if the rank improvement holds.
+SEO is constantly changing, and early on in the campaign, it is volatile, and fluctuation is common.
 Chances are, you’ll see the ranks shift again.

-When you begin any kind of SEO campaign, be sure you conduct a thorough competitive analysis so you know what you’re up against.
-This will help you in developing the best strategy for your budget and goals, which will also help in terms of setting reasonable expectations.
-Often times, trying to handle SEO on your own, especially if you don’t have a background in digital marketing, will leave you spinning your wheels without results.
+When you begin any SEO campaign, be sure you conduct a thorough competitive analysis to know what you’re up against.
+This will help you develop the best strategy for your budget and goals, which will also help set reasonable expectations.
+Often, trying to handle SEO on your own, especially if you don’t have a digital marketing background, will leave you spinning your wheels without results.
 If you’d like to help with your SEO campaigns, don’t hesitate to contact us.